 Long before Peter wrote his letters he lived for several years with Jesus.

 The Apostle John tells us in his Gospel (Chapter 6) about a time when Jesus fed more than 5,000 people with just five small loaves of bread and two fish.
 These people had been following Jesus because he was working miracles and healing people.
 The people were so excited about Jesus that they wanted to make him king by force.
-That wasn’t what he wanted so he retreated to the mountain.
+That wasn’t what he wanted, so he retreated to the mountain.

-At that point, Jesus told the crowds who were looking to Jesus to make their earthly lives better something shocking and unnerving.
+At that point, Jesus told the crowds who were looking to Jesus to make their earthly lives better, something shocking and unnerving.
 He chastised the crowds for following him just because of the miracles and because he fed them.
 He told them that his mission was not to feed their bodies on earth but to be the food that nourished them to eternity.
-He told them that he was the true Manna who came from heaven and that it was those who would eat his flesh and drink his blood who would be with him in eternity.
+Jesus told them that he was the true Manna who came from heaven and that it was those who would eat his flesh and drink his blood who would be with him in eternity.

 Peter knew that his hope was in the Truth of who Jesus was not in the desire of what Jesus could do for him.
 John defines eternal life as knowing the only true God (John 17:3) so Peter is saying that Jesus has the words that allow them to know God.
 If they want to know God, to know Truth.
 They must stay with Jesus.